 Looking at my reflection in the mirror, I looked beat.
 I am not beaten however.
 Underneath the frizz and the bloodshot eyes, you will most likely find my spirit laughing.
 I’m laughing at the oddities of people and just how fascinating I find them.
 In my three years of nursing I’ve met some interesting characters and had a lifetime of laughs.
 I once had the chance to talk fishing with a man known only as “catfish”.
 I’ve worked IV lines and monitors around team sweatshirts and jerseys because the big game was on.
 My patient with an open wound left AMA because elk sea

 son started.
 A senior patient of mine was covered head to toe in body art and piercings, complete with nipple rings.
-I had the chance to hear a veteran of Vietnam recount first had the experiences he had during the war.
-Perhaps most memorable was the visitor of a patient wearing an adult one-piece pajama suit.
+I had the chance to hear a veteran of Vietnam recount first hand the experiences he had during the war, making history come alive in a way a textbook never had.
+Perhaps most memorable was the visitor of a patient wearing a pink adult one-piece pajama suit.
 They carried with them a small deceased animal in a plastic bag.
 Diplomatically I had to insist they leave and dispose of it immediately.
 Just when I think I’ve seen and heard it all, something else leaves me speechless.